scraggo/comparing-javascript-test-runners/README.md

 <https://github.com/scraggo/comparing-javascript-test-runners>

-This article is a comparison of the AVA, Jest, Mocha, and `mocha-parallel-tests` JavaScript test runners.
+This article is a comparison of the AVA, Jest, and Mocha JavaScript test runners.
 [Permalink](https://github.com/scraggo/comparing-javascript-test-runners/blob/master/README.md)

 To generate the speed metrics in the article, I created a node application (part of this repo) that runs tests in all the frameworks listed above.
 [See the documentation here](https://github.com/scraggo/comparing-javascript-test-runners/blob/master/docs/test-runner.md).